A LIFE SHE

-As a graphic designer turned career change agent, certified life coach and host of the Women Who Went for It! podcast, I coach women whose line of work isn't working for them anymore.
-They feel stuck in unfulfilling careers, but don't know where to go from here.
-Plus, they're scared of risking it all for the wrong thing.
-I help them identify the work and lifestyle they'd love, redesign their career path and confidently go for it.
+As a graphic designer turned career change agent, certified life coach, and host of the Women Who Went for It! podcast, I coach personal growth-oriented women whose line of work isn't working for them anymore.
+They feel stuck in unfulfilling careers, but they don't know what they should get into, instead.
+And they certainly don't want to risk it all for the wrong thing!
+I help them identify their deeper life's work, redesign their career path, and build the confidence they need to go for it!

 I do that now, but I wasn't born with a clear "calling," myself.
 Growing up, I saw myself as level-headed and, for the most part, did whatever I "should" do.
 I put a lot of pressure on myself to please others (family, teachers and friends), be a "good girl" and make the "right" choices about my future.
 (If you'd rather listen to me tell my story, go here.)